AI Code Review Pipeline

 .precompute-out/ # Precompute output (summary.md + per-practice JSON)

-.run-opencode.mjs # Runner script (OpenCode only)
+.run-pi.mjs # Runner script

 .analysis/practices/.gitkeep # Directory for intermediate findings